boxbeam/untwine/README.md

 ## Usage

 This readme will mostly cover examples and features.
-For full usage instructions, see https://docs.rs/untwine/latest/untwine/macro.parser.html.
+For a usage breakdown, see https://docs.rs/untwine/latest/untwine/macro.parser.html.

+For a more guided tutorial, see https://github.com/boxbeam/untwine/blob/master/TUTORIAL.md

 ## Simple, declarative parsing